greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 *ReadMe.md* is not used by any tool in the project.
 Although Github will want to see it.
 It is a place for you to keep notes and instructions for others.
 For now, just put "Hey look!
 I'm building a web site!" in it.

-*.gitignore* is used to tell the git revision control system to ignore certian files.
+*.gitignore* is used to tell the git revision control system to ignore certain files.
 For instance, you don't want to put the virtual environment folder under git control.
-Add the folowing lines to .gitignore:
+Add the following lines to .gitignore:
 ```
 output/*
 *.py[cod]